Marty Whelan

-Martin 'Marty' Whelan (born 7 June 1956) is an Irish radio and television personality currently working for Raidió Teilifís Éireann (RTÉ).
+Martin "Marty" Whelan (born 7 June 1956) is an Irish radio and television personality currently working for RTÉ.
 His early television credits included the game shows Millionaire and Fame and Fortune, and the weekday afternoon show, Open House.

-In 1997 Whelan became the host of the annual The Rose of Tralee contest, a role he held until 2003 when Ryan Tubridy replaced him.
+In 1997, Whelan became the host of the annual The Rose of Tralee contest, a role he held until 2003 when Ryan Tubridy replaced him.
 His RTÉ 2fm radio show, Marty in the Morning was axed in 2007 and replaced with The Colm & Jim-Jim Breakfast Show.
-Whelan has since made a return to television, winning the reality series Celebrity Bainisteoir in 2008.
+Whelan now presents Marty in the Morning on RTÉ Lyric fm.
+He has since made a return to television, winning the reality series Celebrity Bainisteoir in 2008.
 Since winning the series, he has made another return to television to guest-host the RTÉ One topical comedy show The Panel.
 He also acted as guest judge in RTÉ's Charity You're a Star, standing in for Louis Walsh in one programme.

 Marty at Midday saw Whelan receive his own weekday lunchtime show on RTÉ lyric fm, commencing September 2009.
 He then returned to television again in September 2009 to co-present Winning Streak with Kathryn Thomas.
 He has been doing this ever since.

 In 1987 and since 2000, Whelan has provided the television commentary for RTÉ's coverage of the Eurovision Song Contest (joined by Phil Coulter in 2003).

 Early life

-Whelan was born in Dublin in 1956.
+Whelan was born in Dublin, Ireland on 7 June 1956.
 He was an only child.
 He commented on his childhood, "I had cousins, friends constantly to play with -- my memories are all in the company of children."

 Whelan attended school in Killester.
 He spent five years working with an insurance company before he made the break into radio with the pirate radio station Radio Dublin.
 He left this station as part of a wider split, along with most of the DJs to form the Big D in April 1978.
 Whelan initially worked on weekend shows, but in a new schedule in September 1978 he got his first daytime slot doing the drivetime show.